Trump Might Be On His Way Out — But His Toxic Base Is Here To Stay

 What Trumpists can agree on, however, is not policy, but white supremacy, cultural resentment of elites and the mainstream media — and liking Trump’s aggressive sensibility.
 Marc Hetherington, a political science professor at the University of North Carolina at Chapel Hill, is studying what unites Trumpists, and has so far found that those who agree that to be successful in life means to fight, even if it means being unfair, tend to prefer Trump, while those more prone to cooperation prefer Mitt Romney.
 “It’s not a partisan thing at all,” Hetherington said.
 “It’s a worldview thing.
 And now, there’s a constituency in the Republican Party for that.”

-Trumpism is a movement based on opposition and resentment — and there is plenty of evidence to show that they will continue to find things to oppose and resent during the Biden-Harris administration.
+Trumpism is a movement based on opposition and resentment — and there is plenty of evidence to show that its followers will continue to find things to oppose and resent during the Biden-Harris administration.
 For starters, Biden has already hinted that he plans to implement a mask mandate, something that many ardent Trumpists oppose because it infringes on their “freedom.”
 Any attempts to help immigrants, such as reinstating DACA, or institute even the mildest of police reform, are sure to be met with resentment, and likely to be fueled by Trump himself still stoking the fires at rallies, on cable TV, and on Twitter.
-And racism and xenophobia toward Vice President-Elect Kamala Harris is sure to continue as well, as she steps into a bigger national spotlight.
+And racism and xenophobia toward Vice President-Elect Kamala Harris are sure to continue as well, as she steps into a bigger national spotlight.

 Aside from that, said Kendzior, Trumpism has already destroyed the government inside out, and the pieces will be very hard to pick up.
 “The thing that a Biden administration would need to do is tackle the crimes that were committed by members of the Trump administration,” she said.
 “So that needs to be gutted out of our politics, it’s corrosive.
 It’s made it impossible for our institutions to run.
-If you don’t have real accountability and real consequences for serious crimes, I don’t think we can move forward as a country, and it’ll give Trump a much greater chance of coming back in 2024.”
+If we don’t have real accountability and real consequences for serious crimes, I don’t think we can move forward as a country, and it’ll give Trump a much greater chance of coming back in 2024.”

 He can stay, he can go.
 He can be impeached, or voted out in 2020.— Alexandria Ocasio-Cortez (@AOC) March 24, 2019